 - MOJ provides information about Online incorporation procedure (Japanese)

-- Foreign Exchange and Foreign Trade Act (English and Japanese).
-However, please consider that the English translation is not always up-to-date.
-For up-to-date information please consult the Japanese
+Foreign Exchange and Foreign Trade Act (English and Japanese).
+However, please consider that the English translation is not always up to date.
+For up to date information please consult the Japanese version

 Under Article 26(1) of the Foreign Exchange and Foreign Trade Act (“FEFTA”), ‘foreign investor’ means any one of the following persons who makes inward direct investments, etc. listed in the items of Article 26(2) of the FEFTA, or a specified acquisition defined in Article 26(3) of the FEFTA: